Bio & Incident Details

 Police Officer Mary Beall succumbed to a gunshot wound sustained on May 15th, 2000, when a suspect she was attempting to negotiate with shot her execution style.

-She and several other officers had responded to a call of a man firing a gun at his girlfriend.
+She and several other officers had responded to a call of a man firing a gun at his girlfriend at 1834 Kensington Drive.
 When they arrived, they encountered the armed suspect.
 As other officers covered her, Officer Beall knelt down and re-holstered her service weapon, in an attempt to talk the man into surrendering.
 As she did so, the suspect stuck his .30 caliber handgun in her neck and fired.
 Officer Beall's partner and other officers returned fire, wounding the suspect.

 The suspect was charged with several counts from the initial incident and sentenced to 76 years in prison.
 He died in prison from natural causes in 2010.

-The wound to Officer Beall caused paralyzation from the neck down.
-She had undergone over a dozen surgeries since the incident prior to her passing away.
+The wound to Officer Beall caused paralysis from the neck down.
+She had undergone over one dozen surgeries before passing away.